FilipaGo/payup-app-prototype/README.md

 ### Functional Requirements Analysis

-Using all the information gathered during research, we kickstarted the Interaction Design phase by listing all the functional requirements we thought were important for our product.
+Using all the information gathered during research, we kick-started the Interaction Design phase by listing all the functional requirements we thought were important for our product.

 <p align="center">
 <img src="https://raw.githubusercontent.com/FilipaGo/payup-app-prototype/master/_images_readme/requirements.jpg" alt="Functional Requirements Listing" width="1000">You can <a href="https://github.com/FilipaGo/payup-app-prototype/raw/master/_docs_readme/requisitos_funcionais.pdf">download the full analysis here</a>.